 - As with any medication, there is a wide range of potential side effects associated with ADHD medications, and they tend to be more common in younger children.
 Talk to your medical practitioner about the side effects to watch out for and what to do if you experience concerns.
 Because most ADHD medications have immediate results, they are often easy to stop without problems.

 - Contrary to what you often hear in the media, ADHD medications are not addictive for people with ADHD.
 If anything, people with ADHD have trouble remembering to take their medication, which is the opposite of what you would expect with an addiction.
-In fact, according to “What You Need to Know About Substance Abuse and ADHD Treatment” on CHADD’s website and other sources, putting children on medication to treat ADHD can actually reduce future risks for addiction or alcoholism.
+In fact, according to “What You Need to Know About Substance Abuse and ADHD Treatment” on CHADD’s website and other sources, putting kids on medication to treat ADHD can actually reduce future risks for addiction or alcoholism.